Appointed Representative – Examples, History, Benefits, and More

 An appointed representative is an exempt person concerning a regulated activity carrying on that business.
 His chief has accepted responsibility (see section 39, Financial Services and Bazaars Act 2000).

 An appointed representative (AR) is a secure individual.
 Who runs regulated activities and acts as an agent for a firm we directly authorize.
-This firm recognises as the AR’ principal’.
+This firm recognizes as the AR’ principal’.
 The main takes full responsibility for ensuring that the AR obeys our rules.
 A printed contract must be between the main and the AR documenting the arrangement.

 As an AR, you need to comprehend and comply with the supervisory requirements for the business you do.
 If you want to conduct any regulated doings outside this scope, you have to become authorized in your own right.